UConn Huskies men's basketball: 2019–20 Season: Final Year in the American

 With UConn's return to the Big East imminent, the Huskies had one season left to play in the American Athletic Conference.
-The team gained a 4-star recruiting class that included future First-team All-Big East guard James Bouknight, as well as transfer point guard R. J. Cole.
+The team gained a 4-star recruiting class that included future First-team All-Big East guard James Bouknight, as well as transfer point guard R. J. Cole (had to redshirt due to transfer portal rules).
 UConn started the year 9–3, including an upset win over No. 15 Florida at Gampel Pavilion on November 17, 2019.
 In one of the most memorable games of the year, the Huskies lost 75–74 in double overtime to No. 18 Xavier in the Charleston Classic tournament semifinals on November 22, 2019.
 The team ultimately went on to finish in 3rd place in the tournament after defeating Miami 80–55 the next day.
 Despite the loss, it became clear that UConn was becoming a more competitive team after suffering three losing seasons in a row.
 On January 18, 2020, after a 61–55 loss at No. 14 Villanova—a non-conference game that would become a conference game the next year—Hurley remarked that other teams "better get us now.
 That's all, you better get us now.
 Because it's coming," foreshadowing the program's return to national relevance in the years ahead.
 In the penultimate game of the regular season, UConn defeated No. 21 Houston 77–71 at Gampel Pavilion on senior night and finished the year tied for fifth place in the American with a 10–8 record in conference play.

 UConn was set to face Tulane in the first round of the AAC tournament on March 12, 2020.
 However, the onset of the COVID-19 pandemic resulted in the AAC tournament being canceled mere hours before it was set to tip off.
 The team finished the season with a 19–12 overall record, its first winning season since 2015–16.